e271828e/Flight.jl/docs/notes/design/framework_spec.md

 so a post-sequence capture would re-fire authored-condition events on top of already-latched state.
 (An unfed `mixture = 0.5` never appears in any batch, so replay is broken without the slots; the init/trim services own slot initialization (§16.6), and the header capture extends naturally.)
+The header also carries **each writer's face-name → position schema** — the run's frozen surface partition — since positional records are meaningless without it and replay does not reconstruct claims (§12.12).
 This is the one full-state capture in a normal run, and the other half of what "given the initial state and the trace, the log is recomputable" requires.
 Header plus batches are the *primary* record; everything else, the state trajectory included, is